The Entity & Language Series: Translation and Language APIs Impact on Search (3 of 5)June 22, 2018

 Since Bulgarian and Greek are less prevalent languages, Google spent less effort in detecting and translating these languages.
 We wanted to check if Google would accurately detect all of these language with all of the potential character combinations.
 We picked these languages because there is such a difficulty in language detection, due to the large number of possible alphabets and letter substitutes in play.

 As you can see, this is a lot to expect Google to interpret and understand, but they do.
 These variations seem to be understood as ‘near-exact synonyms’.
 We can tell this because Google Instant shows us a mix of all variations of the keyword, with different alphabets and letter replacements included in their Instant suggestions, as shown in the example searches below.
 The example searches below indicate that Google detects language in Google Search by using the Translation API, even in cases when the language and alphabet of the query do not match the official alphabets of the language.
-Google seems to prioritise local results based on the choice of query alphabet, but this is probably a product of engagement volume with the particular alphabets, rather than intentional design.
+Google seems to prioritize local results based on the choice of query alphabet, but this is probably a product of engagement volume with the particular alphabets, rather than intentional design.

 From an SEO perspective, it is very important to realize that even though the different character variations are understood as synonyms in Google Instant, Google returns slightly different search results for each of the variations, depending on how the final query is submitted.
 Even though the Google Instant autocomplete suggests keywords in all different character variations interchangeably, results appear to correlate with search volume and engagement, but also probably include a small amount of keyword understanding from the Translate API.
-Also, according the Danny Sullivan, Google’s Search Liaison, these predictions are ‘also related to your location and previous searches’.
+Also, according to the Danny Sullivan, Google’s Search Liaison, these predictions are ‘also related to your location and previous searches’.

 NOTE: Computers only pass Google their location using a general IP address, but cell phones can pass the more specific and robust GPS coordinates.
 It is possible that Google’s machine learning algorithms may have unknowingly been skewed; on one side, towards more localization in the search result for queries that use a less localized alphabet (Latin), and on the other side, towards less localization in the search query results that use the more localized Cyrillic alphabet.